 Store Hours

-Curbside: 09:00am - 6:00pm
+09:00am - 6:00pm

 Location

-Check the USDA zone map, as planting zones have changed slightly over the years.
+Check the USDA zone map, as planting zones have shifted over the years.
 Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

-Can I plant seeds directly in the ground?
+When can I plant seeds outside in the spring?

-If the ground isn't frozen solid and the soil isn't cold, consider planting your flower, fruit, or vegetable seeds directly into your garden.
+If the soil is warm and pliable, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for how and when to sow seeds.
+Consult your seed packet for when and how to sow seeds.

 Should I harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them first before you transplant them.
-Hardening is the process of getting them used to the great outdoors.
+Yes, for best results, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
+Hardening is the process of getting them used to outdoor life and the fluctuating spring weather.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.
+Speak to a garden center associate or read your seed packets for more information.

 Should I use peat moss starters or coir starters?

-Seed starters, full of nutrients in convenient pellets or pots, work for new and experienced gardeners.
+Seed starters, full of nutrients in convenient pellets or pots, work for new and experienced gardeners alike.
 You don't have to use these starters if you're planting in soil, but you may want to.
 Starting seeds in peat pots works best for delicately rooted plants like cucumbers and eggplant, as well as flowers that require an acidic pH.
 Some people prefer coir starters instead, as they have a neutral pH.
 Check what type of soil your plants need to help narrow it down, and chat with a garden center associate if you need more info.

 Plant Hardiness Zones Explained

-The first thing to learn when planting spring flowers, veggies, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted into blocks by climate.
-Find your zone on the USDA zone map and learn when to plant seeds.
+The first thing you should know when planting spring flowers, vegetables, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted by climate.
+Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 In the areas of Zones 9 and 10 stretching across the Southeast, you can plant indoors early in the year.
 Your odds of frost are low in this part of the country, but not zero.
-Keep an eye out for cold snaps and cover any early-riser bulb plants or sprouts during cold times.
+Watch out for cold snaps and cover any sprouts or early-riser bulb plants during cold times.

 Start Seeds Indoors